Which place is cheaper, Kuala Lumpur or Athens?

 It's quite rainy in Kuala Lumpur.
 Athens usually gets less rain in October than Kuala Lumpur.
 Athens gets 48 mm (1.9 in) of rain, while Kuala Lumpur receives 280 mm (11 in) of rain this time of the year.

 Both Kuala Lumpur and Athens are popular destinations to visit in the winter with plenty of activities.
 Many travelers come to Athens for the museums, the shopping scene, and the cuisine.
-The warm tropical climate attracts visitors to Kuala Lumpur throughout the year.
+Plenty of visitors come to Kuala Lumpur because of the warm climate and sunshine that lasts throughout the year.

 Athens is much colder than Kuala Lumpur in the winter.
-The temperature in Athens is usually 10°C (51°F) in January, and Kuala Lumpur stays around 27°C (81°F).
+The daily temperature in Athens averages around 10°C (51°F) in January, and Kuala Lumpur fluctuates around 27°C (81°F).

 Athens usually receives less sunshine than Kuala Lumpur during winter.
 Athens gets 143 hours of sunny skies, while Kuala Lumpur receives 185 hours of full sun in the winter.